TencentBlueKing/bamboo-engine/docs/user_guide/bamboo-pipeline/doctor.md

 - pipeline_id: the id of stuck pipeline

-this method will return a `pipeline.eri.doctor.Summary` class with these attributes
+this method will return a `pipeline.eri.doctor.DiagnoseSummary` class with these attributes

 - healed: is there heal call in this diagnose
 - logs: the log of this diagnose